22 Easy Ways to Love the Planet on Earth Day

 19. Fill Up Your Laundry Loads

-Conserving water is so important that this is the third item on this list that focuses on doing just that.
-Maximizing your laundry loads will save a huge amount of water over time since an average load of laundry uses about 40 gallons of water (Home Guides).
-If this seems absurd to you, consider investing in a high-efficiency laundry machine, which will waste much less water.
+Conserving water is so essential that this is the third item on this list that focuses on doing just that.
+Maximizing your laundry loads will save a considerable amount of water over time since an average load of laundry uses about 40 gallons of water (Home Guides).
+If this seems absurd, consider investing in a high-efficiency laundry machine, which will waste much less water.

-Similarly, completely filling up your dishwasher before running it will conserve water over time.
+Similarly, filling up your dishwasher before running it will conserve water over time.

 20. Unplug Unused Items

 Did you know that electricity is wasted if something is plugged in, even if it’s turned off?
-Televisions, lamps, desktop computers, charging cables—these things suck up small amounts of electricity whenever they are plugged in.
-Yes, the amount of energy is small.
+Televisions, lamps, desktop computers, and charging cables suck up small amounts of electricity whenever they are plugged in.
+Yes, the amount of energy is negligible.
 It certainly adds up over time, though, and the more things you have plugged in, the quicker the waste accumulates!
-One easy way to take care of this is to put electronics and small appliances that are in the same area on a power strip together, then unplug the power strip when those items aren’t in use.
-Do this before you go to bed at night, before you leave for work or school in the morning, and before you go on vacations.
-Over time, you’ll save a lot of electricity, and you’ll find that it’s not much of a hassle.
+One easy way to take care of this is to put electronics and small appliances in the same area on a power strip together, then unplug the power strip when those items aren’t in use.
+Do this before you go to bed at night, leave for work or school in the morning, and go on vacations.
+Over time, you’ll save a lot of electricity and find that it’s not much of a hassle.